camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

   transaction have to wait.
 But if the system has more transactions which need read and write access, the pessimistic locking **can** be a better approach.
 Because optimistic locking can end in to much rollbacks.

+### Further Reading

+Wikipedia and others...

 ## Optimistic Locking in Camunda

+### The OptimisticLockingException

+What does it mean?
+What can I do?

   The optimistic concurrency control is implemented with the help of the `OptimisticLockingException`, which indicates that a problem regarding optimistic locking appeared.
 The camunda engine collect all